 Backup WhatsApp With Cellular Data On Android

-1. Launch WhatsApp and tap on 3 dots icon at the top right corner and select Settings.
-And under Settings, select Chats.
+- Launch WhatsApp and tap on 3 dots icon at the top right corner and select Settings.

 Turn on mobile data on your device and then start WhatsApp backup.

-Now this problem is not that common, but it still happens with a lot of people that their WhatsApp Backup gets stuck in between.
+Now this problem is not that common, but it still happens with a lot of people their WhatsApp Backup gets stuck in between.
 And this problem can be really confusing and frustrating.
-So if that’s what happens with you, then you can go on read the article a little bit further.
+So if that’s what happens with you, check our post about how to fix WhatsApp backup that got stuck.